3 Tips For Hiring Outsourced Customer Support Agents

 One of the biggest challenges I face as an Operations Manager for TaskUs is hiring qualified candidates for our office in the Philippines.
 Behavioral cues are incredibly difficult to determine without being physically in the same room as a candidate.
 As companies increasingly outsource Tier I Customer Support, customer service executives are tasked with the challenge of hiring candidates from afar.
 For those faced with this challenge, I have determined 3 important tips:

 We look for people who can articulate themselves in a clear and concise manner.
 You can determine their ability to be concise with just by paying close attention to their answers in an interview.
-Questions like “why are you interested in working at our company?” can sometimes elicit long and rambling responses.
+Questions such as, “Why are you interested in working at our company?” can sometimes elicit long and rambling responses.
 The best customer service reps can communicate clearly and concisely under pressure.

 A few important questions to review: How often does the employee reach out to their supervisor?
 Are they comfortable reporting problems?
 How transparent are they?
 Consistent and accurate communication is imperative for companies managing offshore teams.
 Any compromise in accuracy or transparency compromises your customers’ trust in your brand and ultimately, your bottom line.

-Utilize role playing exercises to determine whether the candidate is solutions-oriented.
+#3: Utilize role-playing exercises to determine whether the candidate is solutions-oriented.

 Present a hypothetical situation and state the problem.
 Have the candidate walk you through the assessment, thought process, and final action plan.
 Did it make sense?
 Do you have a good grasp of how their mind is working?
 Remember, any customer support agent can be taught to simply recite policies and guidelines.
 The differentiating factor between a good and a great customer service agent is how solutions-oriented they are.